LearnOnDemandSystems/docs/lod/tags.md

 ---
-title: "title"
+title: "Managed Metadata Tags"
-description: "description"
+description: "Tags are used to organize and filter Lab Profiles and Lab Series, to assist with reporting and delivery."
-isPublished: false
+isPublished: true
 ---

-# Tags
+# Managed Metadata Tags

 ## Table of Contents